dschach/salesforce-trigger-framework/README.md

 `TriggerHandler.showDebug()` will show trigger entry and exit in debug logs.
 Use sparingly, as it will decrease org performance.

-To use one or both of these, add them to the trigger:
+To use one or both of these, either add them to the *trigger* (note that you can specify for ALL handlers or for a specific handler)
 ```apex
 TriggerHandler.showLimits();
 AccountTriggerHandler.showDebug();